 Sole Representative visa – overseas business

 The sole representative visa UK is a kind of business visa that allows representatives of overseas businesses to live and work in the UK.
-The sole representative visa UK is an entry route that is suitable for almost all businesses – it enables overseas businesses to develop a UK presence without a major outlay of capital by opening a branch or a wholly owned subsidiary of the parent company.
+The sole representative visa UK is an entry route that is suitable for almost all businesses – it enables overseas businesses to develop a UK presence without a major outlay of capital by opening a branch or a wholly owned subsidiary of the parent company, get settlement & citizenship for dependents and also visa free travel to 185+ countries.
 Most companies choose to send a single senior employee to the UK to test the market and develop a presence in the market.

 As a sole representative of an overseas business, you may be able to come to the UK under the sole representative visa if you are: